lepture/shibuya/docs/customisation/social.rst

 YouTube
 -------

-The Mastodon icon will be displayed only on the footer.
+The YouTube icon will be displayed only on the footer.

 .. code-block:: python